rami25/v1/docs/ERD.md

 ### fonctionnalites :
     -visitor :
-        ->list publics posts(by user or group)
-        ->list Groups(with theirs descriptions)
-        ->list users profiles(with their publics posts , groups) ->createAcount
+        ->list publics posts(by user or group user)main publics posts or profile publics posts  or group publics posts ->list Groups(with theirs descriptions) and publics posts ->list users profiles(with their descriptions , publics posts and groups) ->createAcount
-    -user :
+    -user (as visitor also):
         ->Web Auth
-        ->list publics posts
-        ->get his profile (posts 'public and private' , description ,(groups and theirs friends) ) ->list users profiles(with their publics posts , groups) ->create post(public or private within a group) ->create Group(set as an admin)
+        ->get his profile (posts 'public and private' , description ,(groups and theirs friends) ) ->create post(public or private within a group(and his profile) or her profile only) ->delete his own post ( in group(and his profile) or his profile only) ->create Group(set as an admin)
-        ->list Groups(with theirs descriptions and friends)
-        ->send user request to the group
+        ->list his groups (with theirs descriptions and posts(publics and privates)) ->send user request to the group
         ->send group request
         ->join group(by accepting request)
-        ->update profile
+        ->update his own profile (description , UserName , email ...)

     -admin (extends from user):
         -> add user